When was the last time you had a life insurance policy review?

 If you currently have life insurance, your agent should be doing reviews for you — we call it a life insurance policy review.

-If your agent isn’t currently doing this, you ought to ask for them.
-You can greatly benefit from a policy review, and here’s why.
+If your current insurance agent isn’t currently doing reviews, you ought to ask for them!
+Our agents here in Decatur, IL can also offer them, free of charge.
 As time goes on, things change.
 A life insurance policy review makes sure that as your life changes, your life insurance still makes sense.

 1. Basic changes